2023 SWAC Football Championship Game

 The 2023 SWAC Championship Game was a college football game played on December 2, 2023, at Bragg Memorial Stadium in Tallahassee, Florida.
 It was the 25th edition of the SWAC Championship Game and determined the champion of the Southwestern Athletic Conference (SWAC) for the 2023 season.
 The game began at 3:00 p.m.
 CST on ESPN2.
-The game featured the Jackson State Tigers, the East Division champions, and the Prairie View A&M Panthers, the West Division champions.
+The game featured the Florida A&M Rattlers, the East Division champions, and the Prairie View A&M Panthers, the West Division champions.
 Sponsored by beverage corporation PepsiCo and automotive manufacture General Motors, the game was officially known as the 2023 Pepsi SWAC Football Championship presented by General Motors.
 By virture of winning the game, Florida A&M received a bid to the Celebration Bowl to face the champions of the Mid-Eastern Athletic Conference (MEAC), the Howard Bison.